poornachandra3217-glitch/mantra-edu-site/README.md

 - Google Fonts: Space Grotesk, Lora, JetBrains Mono
 - No build tools required — it's a static site

-## 🚀 Deploying to Netlify
-1. Push this folder to a public GitHub repository.
-2. Log in to [Netlify](https://www.netlify.com) and choose **Add new site → Import an existing project**.
-3. Connect your GitHub repository.
-4. Leave the build command empty and set the publish directory to the project root (`/`).
-5. Deploy — Netlify will give you a live `.netlify.app` link.

 ## 📄 Pages Overview
 | Page | Purpose |